MatMoore/rosalind-problems/README.md

 ### Data classes

 Ruby 3.2 added a new data class for defining immutable value objects.
-I use it in the `NucleicAcids` module for modelling DNA and RNA.
+I use it in the `GeneticString` module for modelling DNA and RNA.

 I made the classes themselves private and provided factory methods to make sure sequences are valid when constructing these values.